umbraco/UmbracoDocs/10/umbraco-deploy/troubleshooting.md

 If transferring items from a downstream environment to an upstream one, it's possible to [configure a batch size](deploy-settings.md#batch-settings).
 With this in place, transfers will be batched into separate operations, allowing each single operation to complete before any hosting environment-enforced timeout.

-This will take effect only for transfers to upstream environments and when multiple items are selected in the backoffice, such as a single media folder containing many files.
+This will take effect only for transfers to upstream environments and when multiple items are selected in the backoffice.
+An example is the selection of a single media folder containing many files.

 #### For processing of a Deploy "package"